Eileenert/python/README.md

 ## 2048
 inspired by https://github.com/yangshun/2048-python <br>
 It's a solo game by Gabriele Cirulli, released on March 9, 2014. <br>
+I took the original colors of the game but if someone wants to make me a color palette I'm up for it. <br>

 <p align="left">
   <img src="img/2048.png" width="400" title="2048">